Why Trying To Change Your Partner Won't Improve Your Relationship

-If you want your partner to change some of their behaviors, make a point of doing things how you want them done.
-Your partner may start mimicking you and adopt to the new way far easier than if you constantly complained to them.
+If you want your partner to change some of their behaviours, make a point of doing things how you want them done.
+Your partner may start mimicking you and adapt to the new way far easier than if you constantly complained to them.

 Rule #4: Set boundaries – and stick to them.

-Sometimes unwanted behaviors aren’t just frustrating, they can damage your mental health as well as your relationship.
+Sometimes unwanted behaviours aren’t just frustrating, they can damage your mental health as well as your relationship.

-When this is the case and your attempts to talk things through and set examples hasn’t worked, you may need to put some boundaries in place.
+When this is the case and your attempts to talk things through and set examples haven’t worked, you may need to put some boundaries in place.